-Email: Sarah\gunner@bathnes.gov.uk
+Email: Sarah_gunner@bathnes.gov.uk

-30.2 Children who have a social worker

-- 30.2.1 Children may need a social worker due to safeguarding or welfare needs.
-Local authorities will share this information with us, and the DSL will hold and use this information to inform decision about safeguarding and promoting the child's welfare. - 30.2.2 Some overseas pupils may reside with host families during school terms and we will work with the local authority to check that such arrangements are safe and suitable. - 30.3 Private fostering arrangements - 30.3.1 A private fostering arrangement occurs when someone other than a parent or a close relative cares for, or is expected to care for, a child for a period of 28 days or more, with the agreement of the child's parents.
+- 30.2 Children who have a social worker - 30.2.1 Children may need a social worker due to safeguarding or welfare needs.
+Local authorities will share this information with us, and the DSL will hold and use this information to inform decision about safeguarding and promoting the child's welfare. - 30.2.2 Some overseas pupils may reside with host families during school terms and we will work with the local authority to check that such arrangements are safe and suitable. - 30.2.3 The link social worker for the school is Anna Blackmore-Dawes who can be contacted via the Duty Team.
+Report a concern about a child | Bath and North East Somerset Council (bathnes.gov.uk) - 30.3 Private fostering arrangements - 30.3.1 A private fostering arrangement occurs when someone other than a parent or a close relative cares for, or is expected to care for, a child for a period of 28 days or more, with the agreement of the child's parents.
 It applies to children under the age of 16, or aged under 18 if the child is disabled.
 By law, a parent, private foster carer or other persons involved in making a private fostering arrangement must notify children's services as soon as possible. - 30.3.2 Where a member of staff becomes aware that a pupil may be in a private fostering arrangement they will tell the DSL and the school will notify the local authority of the circumstances.

-Appendix One - Four categories of abuse
+Appendix One - Four primary categories of abuse